sebi-vscode2/Build-an-Awesome-x/README.md

 # Build-an-Awesome-x
-A repository with lot of ideas about Coding projects
+A repository with lot of ideas about Coding projects with tutorial for how to do it (Soon)

 # Quickstart